What Foods Are Toxic to Dogs? The Complete Guide

 As a rough guide, toxic theobromine doses start at about 20 mg per kilogram of body weight for mild symptoms and 40-50 mg/kg for severe symptoms.
 Baking chocolate has about 130-450 mg of theobromine per ounce, while milk chocolate has about 44-60 mg per ounce.
 A 20-pound dog eating a single ounce of baking chocolate is in serious danger.
 The same dog would need to eat about 8-10 ounces of milk chocolate for severe toxicity.

-Symptoms appear 6-12 hours after ingestion and include vomiting, diarrhea, rapid breathing, elevated heart rate, muscle tremors, and seizures.
+Symptoms take 6-12 hours to show up, which is why people sometimes think their dog got away with it.
+Then the vomiting starts, followed by rapid breathing, elevated heart rate, tremors, and potentially seizures.
 The Dog Toxicity Calculator can help you quickly assess the risk level based on your dog's weight and the type and amount of chocolate eaten.

 Grapes and Raisins - Unpredictable, Can Be Fatal